go-jet/jet/wiki/Expressions.md

  - String expressions
  - Date expressions
  - Time expressions
- - Timez expressions (with time zone)
+ - Timez expressions (Time with time zone)
  - Timestamp expressions
- - Timestampz expressions (with time zone)
+ - Timestampz expressions (Timestamp with time zone)

 _This list might be extended with feature Jet releases._

 ### Literal Types
-For every expression type there is a method to create one expression literal type .
+For every expression type there is a method to create one expression literal type.
 Literal type examples:

 ```